Cargill/splinter/cli/man/splinter-playlist-process.1.md

 described in YAML.
 This command processes a playlist, converting it into transactions and writes it to file or standard out.

-`transact-playlist-batch` takes the output file and creates signed batches for the payloads.
+`splinter-playlist-batch` takes the output file and creates signed batches for the payloads.

 FLAGS